waldeyr/2PathTerpenes/README.md

 ## How to use it?

-First you need to have intalled the MedØlDatschgerl (MØD) version 0.8.0.
+First you need to have installed the MedØlDatschgerl (MØD) version 0.8.0.
 Assuming you have [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed, then just pull the image:

 `docker pull waldeyr/mod_v0.8.0:v1.0`